Last Updated on 05/14/2021 by Inside Tailgating

-Many think of the Black-Eyed Susan as the drink of Mid-May in Baltimore, but the Preakness Cocktail is the original drink.
+Many think of the Black-Eyed Susan as the drink of Mid-May in Baltimore, as it was first created there in 1973, but Preakness Cocktails are the original drink.

 “Prior to the Black-Eyed Susan’s introduction as the official drink of the second jewel in Thoroughbred racing’s Triple Crown, Maryland racing fans sang the praises of another cocktail: the Preakness.”

-Thanks to our friends at A History Of Drinking for this recipe.
+Preakness cocktails are a delicious blend of spirits, orange juice, and sour mix.
+By all accounts, it’s simply a Manhattan variant.
+Thanks to our friends at A History Of Drinking for this twist on the classic recipe.
 Also make sure to check out their new book, Forgotten Maryland Cocktails: A History Of Drinking In The Free State.

 Recipe adapted from David Wondrich

-2 dashes Angostura bitters (though some early versions substitute
+- 2 dashes Angostura bitters (though some early versions substitute 1⁄2 teaspoon Bénédictine